Malham Cove view via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

-It’s quite a dramatic gorge
+Gordale Scar is quite a dramatic gorge to walk into

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales